eCommerce Product Photography 2026: A Complete Guide to Make Extra Profit

 • In the case of natural light, place your DIY product photography setup closest to the south-facing window.

 • Make your light source bigger.
-Bigger windows or larger lights create soft shadows
+Bigger windows or larger lights create soft shadows.

 • Use a reflector to bounce lights to your objects.
 It will reduce the sharpness of shadows.

-After finishing up your lighting setup, test with your camera several times to see whether you get the perfect shadows.
+• After finishing up your lighting setup, test with your camera several times to see whether you get the perfect shadows.

-Capture Your Photos
+4. Capture Your Photos

 After completing your DIY product photography setup, it’s time to capture your desired image.
-You need to ensure the two things while shooting:
+You need to ensure two things while shooting:

 • Steadiness: You might get a little shake when pressing the capture button.
 It might result in shooting imperfect images most of the time.
-Use a tripod and set a timer in the camera to shoot to avoid unwanted shaking.
+Use a tripod and set a timer on the camera to shoot to avoid unwanted shaking.

-• Focus: To get the same focus on your entire product, use a small aperture (high f-stop.)You can also blur the background with your camera setting (low f-stop) to get a better focus on your product.
+• Focus: To get the same focus on your entire product, use a small aperture (high f-stop).
+You can also blur the background with your camera setting (low f-stop) to get a better focus on your product.

-Complete Your eCommerce Photo Editing
+5. Complete Your eCommerce Photo Editing

 Maintaining all the guidance given above can ensure capturing a great photo.
 But that is not perfect enough for your audiences.
-It requires some adjustments and fine-tuning at the post-production stage.

 When giving the final touch, you must consider the following things: